pjachim/Bukka/README.md

 3. Generate the initial dependency file: `titanic/requirements.txt`
 4. Install the packages in the requirements.txt.
 5. Copy the data file to your data folder.
+6. Split the dataset into a training and test set.
+7. Provides a of reasonable pipelines based on an adhoc scan of your dataset.

 (Coming soon, the command will also do the following):

-6. Provide a few baseline models you can compare to, e.g. using random guessing.
+8. Provide a few baseline models you can compare to, e.g. using random guessing.
-7. Provide a couple of reasonable pipelines based on an adhoc scan of your dataset.
-8. Split your dataset into a train and test set.
 9. Provide placeholder utility classes you can customize for your project.
 10. Initialize MLFlow to track your parameters and results.
 11. Provide starter notebooks, so you can get to machine learning ASAP.

 ## 🌳 Standard Project Structure